kubernetes/enhancements/keps/sig-apps/4212-declarative-node-maintenance/README.md

 ### Goals
 - Introduce NodeMaintenance API.
-- Introduce a node maintenance controller that creates evacuations.
+- Introduce a node maintenance controller that creates EvictionRequests.
 - Deprecate kubectl drain in favor of NodeMaintenance.
 Or at least print a warning.
 - Make Graceful Node Shutdown prefer NodeMaintenance during a node shutdown as an opt-in feature for a better reliability and application safety.